yhl9/ebook-to-mindmap-plus/README.en.md

 # E-book to Mind Map

-An intelligent e-book parsing tool powered by AI technology that converts EPUB and PDF format e-books into structured mind maps and text summaries.
+An intelligent e-book parsing tool powered by AI technology that converts EPUB, PDF, Word and HTML format documents, as well as web URLs, into structured mind maps and text summaries.

 ## ✨ Features